Leavenworth, Washington: Arts and culture

 Leavenworth was designed with an Alpine German theme from the 1960s onward, with most buildings modeled after Bavarian settlements and adopting stereotypical fonts and names.
-However the town retains wide streets and large parking lots which are untypical of Bavaria.
-The Bavarianization of the town waned by the 1990s but was revived through the establishment of annual events, including an Oktoberfest begun in 1998.
-The Oktoberfest was later cancelled in 2020 and 2021 due to the COVID-19 pandemic before being moved to Wenatchee for 2022.
+However the town retains wide streets and large parking lots which are atypical of Bavaria.
+The Alpine German architectural theme is regulated by a design review board that approves plans for all new businesses, including chain establishments, leading to unusual designs for local fast-food restaurants and other retailers.
 Leavenworth's transformation into a theme town was inspired, and assisted, by Solvang, California.
 Later, the Washington town of Winthrop followed Leavenworth's example and adopted a Western town theme.